Are you looking for a top-quality running shoe from Brooks? Then both the Glycerin 17 and Ghost 11 should be at the top of your list.

 Have your Say about the Brooks Glycerin 17 vs. Ghost 11

 What’s your top pick for Brooks running shoe?
+Are you going for the Glycerin or Ghost?
 Leave a comment below and let us know what you think.
+We’d love to hear from you.

 Also be sure to give this article a share on Facebook, Twitter, or Pinterest.
 It’ll help other runners, like yourself find this useful resource.